Why Salesforce DX is Not Enough in 2021?

 Why Salesforce DX Presents A Challenge?

-Salesforce DX was introduced to modernize the way Salesforce teams do software development and offered a paradigm shift for Salesforce developers to consider source control as a source of truth rather than the Salesforce org itself.
+They introduced Salesforce DX to modernize the way Salesforce teams do software development and offered a paradigm shift for Salesforce developers to consider source control as a source of truth rather than the Salesforce org itself.
 While the intention is truly laudable, and the idea initially looked promising given the source driven development within the lightweight virtual environment of Scratch Orgs, it is alone not sufficient in quite a lot of ways.

 - Scratch Orgs: Limited Functionality